dusklang/dusk/README.md

 - Optional type instead of null pointers or sentinels

 ## Arbitrary compile-time code execution
 The more I program, the more convinced I become that this is an essential feature of any serious programming language.
 The idea is pretty simple: as programmers our job is to solve problems using computers.
-So why not apply our problem-solving skills to the problems we experience every day as programmers?
+So why shouldn't we be able to apply our problem-solving skills to the problems we experience every day as programmers?

-This isn't just a theoretical discussion, thankfully.
+This isn't just a theoretical discussion anymore, either.
 Just look at what is possible with languages that have it, like D, Zig and Jai.
 Code introspection, code generation, and custom tools are great examples of things made way better with compile-time code execution.
 However, I'd like to take the concept even further, enabling users to write things like:
 - optimizations
 - backends
 - calling conventions
 - automated importers/exporters of APIs to/from other languages
 - primitive data abstractions like struct, class, enum, etc., with fine-grained control over their layout

-There may also be implementation-related benefits to thinking of types as mere compile-time evaluated expressions.

 ## Simple, stupid, modular compiler
-Taking advantage of the previous thing (arbitrary compile-time code execution), I hope we will be able to keep the compiler itself unusually simple and stable for a language as complex as Meda.
-Most of the complexity should be in user-level libraries.
+Taking arbitrary compile-time code execution to its logical conclusion, one could imagine an unusually simple and stable compiler for a language as complex as Meda.
+By allowing users to write code that fundamentally changes the way the compiler works, the burden of accommodating every imaginable use case of the language would be transferred onto the backs of library authors.
+Instead of stacking more and more features on to the language over time, the compiler would stay relatively stable.
 This would have numerous benefits, such as:
-- no dependencies
+- dependency-free compiler
-- minimal new features needed in the compiler over time, freeing up compiler developers to fix bugs and optimize
+- few new features needed in the compiler over time, freeing up compiler developers to fix bugs and optimize
 - easier to port the compiler to new host platforms
 - easier to standardize the compiler
 - easier to write new compiler implementations